 Argentina black market peso edges lower as economy chief takes reins, stocks bounce

+Argentina's new economy minister Silvina Batakis was sworn in on Monday and quickly moved to calm markets worried that the abrupt exit of her predecessor Martin Guzman would spark a shift towards more populist policies and state spending.

-The informal exchange rate is seen as a reflection of real investor sentiment in the currency with the official rate ARS=RASL held stable by strict capital controls that push people into parallel markets to obtains dollars.
+The black market exchange rate is seen as a reflection of real investor sentiment in the currency with the official rate ARS=RASL held stable by strict capital controls that push people into parallel markets to obtains dollars.

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))